Campus Law Enforcement Policies

 Within each residence hall, student security hosts are available for additional assistance to students during late night and early morning hours.
 While on duty, the security hosts monitor the hallways, common areas, and the outside entrances.

-All University keys, except Residence Life, Housing and Dining Services, are issued through the Safety and Transportation office upon receipt of a key request signed by the approving authority.
+All University keys, except Residence Life, Housing and Dining Services, are issued through the Key Control office of Facilities Management upon receipt of a key request signed by the approving authority.
 The office is open from 8:00 a.m. to 4:00 p.m., Monday through Friday.

 Nighttime safety is enhanced by a high-intensity outdoor lighting system on the main campus.
 Replacement of spent exterior bulbs is accomplished jointly by the Department of Safety and Transportation and the Maintenance Department.